camiloribeiro/cdeasy/README.md

 Installing Jenkins, its plugins and seed job
 -------------------------------------------

+Please note that you will need a fast internet connection and you will need to allocate at least 2 GB RAM to your boot2docker machine.
+More memory, faster results ;)

 For it you just need to run the folling commands:

       - git clone https://github.com/camiloribeiro/cdeasy.git
       - ./setup

-You can access localhost:8080 and it should be available
+You can access localhost:8080 and it should be available.
+Please, wait up to five minutes after downloading all the docker images.
+A container called setupJenkins will run in background downloading and installing all the jenkins plugins and creating the seed job.
+It may take up to five minutes depending on how much memory you did allocate.
+Please be patient :), you can check by running docker-compose ps from time to time.
+When it shows the cdeasy_setupJenkins_1 container with exit 0, it means that jenkins is fully working.

-Optional agent server to provision docker slaves automatically (under development)
+Optional agent server to provision docker slaves automatically (work in progress)
 -----

 Optionally we can add the agent server to provide new docker slaves, but in this case we need to set some configurations manualy: